Omar-p/learning-notes/aws/aws.md

   - improve template portability. {exam powerup}
     - let u store some data which can be used to influence how template behave for given input.
   - ![cfn-mapping](images/cfn/cfn-mapping.png)
+    - you always need to provide at least one top level key.
+  - it help in improving template protability.

 <hr>